sergeynordicresults/sergeynordicresults.github.io/universe.md

 2. We know HOW life was "created"
 3. We don't know why our universe was created, maybe it was created by God, but there is an "Anthropic principle"/"observation selection effect" - "We see that our universe have 'these properties', because only in a universe with 'these properties' could an observer, a human being, appear."

-SUMMARY: god is an "extra variable" to a "function" that works fine without "extra variable". (about this - below 👇²)
+SUMMARY: god is an "extra variable" to a "function" that works fine without this "extra variable". (about this - below 👇²)

 <pre translate=yes>